adilramzan/HealthMate/README.md

 ### 📊 Data Visualization
 - Track trends over time using bar/line charts powered by **MPAndroidChart**.
-- View progress for the last 7 or 30 days.
+- View progress for the last 7 / 30 days.

 ### ⏰ Daily Reminders
 - Receive a notification at a user-defined time to input health metrics.